 Does Dermalinfusion Have Any Side Effects?

-- The procedure is not recommended for people with underlying conditions like skin cancer and active herpes sores.
+- The procedure is not recommended for people with underlying conditions like skin cancer and active herpes sores, fungal, or bacterial infection.

 - People with a compromised immune system should check with a skin care expert before getting this treatment.